billbrod/foveated-metamers/README.md

 `market`. `norm_stats` should contain a single `.pt` (pytorch) file:
 `V1_cone-1.0_texture_degamma_cone_norm_stats.pt`. `ref_images` should
-contain `einstein_size-256,256.png`, which we'll use for testing the setup, as well as `.tiff` versions of the four raw images.
+contain `einstein_size-256,256.png`, which we'll use for testing the setup, as well as `.tiff` versions of the four raw images (the raw images are provided in case you want to try a different demosaicing algorithm than the one I did; if you're fine with that step, you can ignore them and everything further will use the `.tiff` files found in `ref_images`).

 ## Test setup